 A great example is toy companies.
 For toy companies, you can go extremely far at Christmas.
 I’ve seen the Christmas season 10x conversion rates for broad keywords.

 The same goes for many other industries.
-The most frequent reason eCommerce stores don’t grow their ROI and revenue from AdWords is that they treat all days the same.
+The most frequent reason eCommerce stores don’t grow their ROI and revenue from Google Ads is that they treat all days the same.
 This means that you don’t take full advantage of the opportunities available to you.

-To be honest, it’s currently my own agency’s biggest challenge: How do we make more advertisers aware of the opportunity cost they have by managing their own AdWords?
+To be honest, it’s currently my own agency’s biggest challenge: How do we make more advertisers aware of the opportunity cost they have by managing their own Google Ads?